cirmaciu/grunt-scss-image-helpers/readme.md

 # grunt-scss-image-helpers

 Grunt tasks to replace Compass image dimension helpers.
-It is recommended running this task with watch task on image folder only.
+It is recommended to run this task with watch task on image folder only.

 ### Options